rzashakeri/Instagram-Assistant/README.md

 3. Received Insights Of Instagram Post from Telegram
 4. Login To Instagram From Telegram
 5. Get Insight instagram post
+6. Lottery with comments and likes
-6. Admin Panel
+7. Admin Panel
-7. Get User Count From Admin Panel
+8. Get User Count From Admin Panel
-8. Send Message To All User From Admin Panel
+9. Send Message To All User From Admin Panel

 # Stack
 1. python